nlhans/ets2-map/README.md

+Due to personal time & energy constraints, I'm unable to maintain this repository for the community.
+Please refer to [dariowouters' implementation](https://github.com/dariowouters/ts-map) for a version that features newer versions of the SCS SDK.

 #Euro Truck Simulator 2 Map

 This repository is middle-ware for software developers to integrate ETS2 maps into their widgets.
 It will also help with building a route advisor.